SCLW/Circuitry-Based-Sound/readme.md

 Negative trigger threshold voltage
 Positive trigger threshold voltage

-Since the frequency is determined through the capacitor and/or the resistor, a potentiometer instead of the latter enables pitch control.
+Since the frequency is determined through the capacitor C and/or the resistor R, a potentiometer instead of the latter enables pitch control.

-Frequency calculation:
+The frequency can be roughly calculated with this formula:

 f = 0.72/RC

 However, manufacturing tolerances of all involved parts make it difficult to achieve exact results based on the formula.

-The example above ... hex Schmitt trigger (six)

 To control: photoresistor, force-sensitive resistor (FSR), flex sensor, or resistive fabric. microcontroller, sensors.